 Founded in 1976, the American Studies Program has served hundreds of students from Council member institutions as a "Washington, D.C., campus."
 ASP uses Washington as a stimulating educational laboratory where students gain hands-on experience with an internship in their chosen field and explore pressing national and international issues in public policy seminars which are issue-oriented, interdisciplinary, and led by ASP faculty and Washington professionals.
 Internships are tailored to fit talents and aspirations and are available in a wide range of fields.
 ASP bridges classroom and marketplace, combining biblical reflection, policy analysis, and real-world experience via on-the-job learning that helps students build for their future and gain perspective on God's call for their lives.
-They are challenged in a rigorous course of study to discover for themselves the meaning of Christ's lordship in putting their beliefs into practice.
-The aim of the program is to help Council schools prepare their students to live faithfully in contemporary society as followers of Christ.
-Students earn 16 semester hours of credit.
+Students choose between a global development or public policy track and earn 15-16 semester credit hours of credit.